SAN FRANCISCO - As Flight 214 descended over San Francisco Bay, both Asiana Airlines pilots were trying something new.

 "At some point you have to start at hour one, hour two.
 It's just natural.
 Everyone starts a career someway, somehow.
 Starts a new plane someway, somehow.
 They have to have training," he said.

-The Air Line Pilots Association, a union representing more than 50,000 pilots at 33 American and Canadian airlines, says the NTSB is releasing incomplete, out-of-context information that could lead to unfair characterizations of Asiana's pilots.
+The Air Line Pilots Association, a union representing more than 50,000 pilots at 33 American and Canadian airlines, complained that the NTSB is releasing incomplete, out-of-context information that could lead to unfair characterizations of Asiana's pilots.

 "Without the full body of facts surrounding a catastrophic event, partial or incomplete information can lead to erroneous conclusions and, in turn, skew the perception of individuals' behavior.
 This could then lead to misguided assessments of the crew's intentions and actions," the union said in a statement.